The Ultimate Guide to Facebook Messenger Marketing

 And in some cases, you might be able to deliver that content directly in Messenger itself through a combination of text, images, and videos.

-Facebook is known as a great channel for remarketing to people who visited your site without purchasing your product—and Messenger Marketing is just as effective.
+Facebook is known as a great social media channel for remarketing to people who visited your site without purchasing your product—and Messenger Marketing is just as effective.

 Here’s an easy way to set up retargeting for Messenger Marketing:

 First, define the audience you want to target inside of Facebook.
 For this example, let’s say it consists of people who visited your sales page without purchasing your product:

 Next, create an ad with “Send Message” as the call to action.
 And in the text of your ad, ask people to send you a message with their #1 question or hesitation regarding your product:

 This is a personal and low-friction way to find out what is holding people back from purchasing your product.
 Armed with that information, you can do several things to increase conversions—such as overcoming those objections one-on-one with your leads inside of Messenger, and updating your sales page to address your most common objections.